Fickle Friends: 2019–2022: Weird Years and Are We Gonna Be Alright?

 The Band released new singles: "Amateurs" was released by 18 October 2019, "Pretty Great" was released on 17 January 2020 and "Eats Me Up" was released on 4 March 2020.

 Fickle Friends provided a remix of the track "Kelly" by The Aces on 28 August 2020.

-On 1st September 2020, they announced the structure and idea for their second studio Album Weird Years.
+On 1 September 2020, they announced the structure and idea for their second studio Album Weird Years.
 Because they were unable to tour, they released the album in separate EPs or 'Seasons', taking inspiration from television.
-This was accompanied by the release of the first track of the EP "What a Time" on 4th September.
+This was accompanied by the release of the first track of the EP "What a Time" on 4 September.
 Their second single "92" was released on 16 October.
 The third and final single "Million" was released on 20 November.

 The first season was released on 15 January 2021.

-The first single from Weird Years Season 2 "Not in the Mood" was released on 30th March 2021.
-The second single from the EP "Cosmic Coming of Age" was released on 14th April 2021.
+The first single from Weird Years Season 2 "Not in the Mood" was released on 30 March 2021.
+The second single from the EP "Cosmic Coming of Age" was released on 14 April 2021.

-Weird Years Season 2 was released on 7th May 2021.
+Weird Years Season 2 was released on 7 May 2021.

-On September 8, 2021, they announced their second studio album 'Are We Gonna Be Alright?' and released their first single of the album "Love You To Death".
-The second single "Alone" was released on October 13.
-The third and final single of the album "Yeah, Yeah, Yeah " was released on November 19.
+On 8 September 2021 they announced their second studio album 'Are We Gonna Be Alright?' and released their first single of the album "Love You To Death".
+The second single "Alone" was released on 13 October.
+The third and final single of the album "Yeah, Yeah, Yeah " was released on 19 November.

-Fickle Friends released a Christmas single "My Favourite Day" on December 1.
+Fickle Friends released a Christmas single "My Favourite Day" on 1 December.

-'Are We Gonna Be Alright?' was released on January 14.
+'Are We Gonna Be Alright?' was released on 14 January.

+2023–2024: Hiatus

+After their second album, the band decided to find time to focus on their mental health.

+2024–present: Fickle Friends

+During July 2024, Fickle Friends teased they had returned to the studio.
+Soon followed by snippets of three new songs, these would be a part of their third studio album.

+Between 31 October 2024 and 2 October 2025, they released 6 tracks from the album as singles.
+In order, they were: